tvalean/TooManyAddonsContinued/README.md

     * When it is time to change addons, select the profile, then click 'Load Profile'

-features that aren't instantly obvious:
+Features that aren't instantly obvious:

     * '/TMAC aProfile' will instantly load that profile.
 Handy for you macrophiles.
 Spelling must be exact.
     * The interface can be moved by dragging the 'profile' frame.
 You have to click on the edge of the frame or a clear spot.